TEE-CSA/TEE-Ideation/_posts/2023-12-07-lesson_IPYNB_2_.md

 courses: {'csa': {'week': 15}}
 ---

-# Overview of Today's Lesson

-- jQuery
-    - What is jQuery?
-    - What is jQuery used for?
-    - Demonstration of application in markdown and HTML tables
-        - Be able to explain similarities and/or differences between markdown and HTML tables
-- CRUD principles
-    - What does CRUD stand for?
-    - How can CRUD be applied to jQuery and beyond?
-    - Show demonstration of applying CRUD to tables created
-- Hacks (tentative)
-    - A quiz that covers the concepts taught
-    - Creating their own table with jQuery and explaining how it works
-    - Extra: create something completely unique using jQuery and CRUD, explaining how the project applies the two

 # What is jQuery?

 Essentially, jQuery is a library that allows us to use some of JavaScript's built in functions